assuremoss/lastpymile/README.md

 ## Todo (upcoming changes)
-- Improve the techniques for finding Github URLs of a PyPI package
+- Improve the techniques for finding Github URLs of a PyPI package.
+We are working to integrate [py2src](https://github.com/simonepirocca/py2src) into LastPyMile.
 - Update the API documentation in the [docs](docs) directory